 Fast forward to a couple weeks before the meetup and nearly 200 people had responded.
 Many of my close friends signed up.
 Even more people that I have never met signed up.
 Many names I recognized and many more I did not.
 Many were people that frequented Lonely Speck or shared email conversations with me and others were friends of friends or just so happened to stumble across the blog.
 Some people flew in to Los Angeles from other states and even other countries to participate.
 It’s possible that one of those people that signed up for the meetup was you.

 I think that even after we saw 200 responses to the meetup, we still didn’t really think that more than a handful of people would show up.
 When we actually arrived, on one of the hottest days that I’ve ever experienced (it was over 115F), we were absolutely floored by the large number of cars that were parked among the Pinnacles.
 There were well over one hundred people that showed up.
-Check out the shot by @seanmduy of the huge line of cars:

 I’ve visited the Trona Pinnacles many times and I have only ever seen a small handful of other cars there, maybe one or two on a typical night.
 What a turnout!